Open all

 Where?

 One mile east of the market town of Farnham, Barfield is set in 12 lovely acres, with plenty of space for its award-winning outdoor-pursuits department, Three Peaks Barfield.
-A homely, red-brick school building has been modernised with a science lab and food-tech classroom, and work starts on a new dining hall this summer.
-Most families live within half an hour or so by car, but the school is hoping to launch two new bus routes which will provide transport in the mornings, one from the direction of Alton, the other from Farnborough and Aldershot way.
+A homely, red-brick school building has been modernised with a science lab and food-tech classroom, and a state-of-the-art new dining hall opened in the summer term 2024, complete with professional kitchen and a wonderful veranda overlooking the grounds.
+Next on the list for a refurb are the sports hall now it’s not doubling up as a dining hall, and the school auditorium which includes music, art and D&T spaces.
+Most families live within half an hour or so by car and many pupils travel to and from school on one of the three minibus routes taking in Alton, Farnborough and Aldershot.

 Head